hth313/boost41/doc/misc.rst

 The HP-41 will give a short beep if you move to cursor so that it wraps around between the last and first digit in the register.

-``RAMED`` is non-programmable and if invoked in program mode it will use the current program location as the start address.
+``RAMED`` is non-programmable and when invoked in program mode it will use the current program location as the start address.

 When started outside program mode the start address is taken from the